rwholey-eb/posts/content/a-first-reason-react-app-for-js-developers.md

 If you're new to Reason, it can be a bit difficult to spot where exactly you've made a syntax error.
 This is especially true with some of the current editor integrations, because they sometimes display an error further down in the file than where the incorrect piece of syntax is.

 If the first error message in the file is 'Invalid token', you're dealing with a syntax error.
-You can take a look at the terminal output of the `yarn start`/`npm start` command, which should show a more helpful error message including the file, line and character position of the syntax error.
+If take a look at the terminal output of the `yarn start`/`npm start` command you should see a more helpful error message, including the file, line, and character position of the error.
 As Reason editor integration improves this should no longer be necessary.
 </aside>

 ### A record type